Hassan Bubacar Jallow: Early career

 Jallow was called to the bar in the Gambia and Nigeria in 1977.
 He was enrolled as a barrister and solicitor of the supreme courts of the Gambia and Nigeria.
 Jallow worked as a state prosecutor at the Attorney General's Chambers in the Gambia from 1977 to 1982 and was principal state counsel for a period of time.
 He also served as acting Registrar General in charge of the registration of companies, patents, trademarks, and so on.
 At this time, he also worked as a legal expert for the Organisation of African Unity and was one of the expert drafters of the African Charter on Human and Peoples' Rights which was adopted in 1981.

-Jallow was appointed as Solicitor General in 1982, and as Attorney General and Minister of Justice in July 1984.
+Jallow was appointed Solicitor General in 1982, and as Attorney General and Minister of Justice in July 1984.
 He was removed from this role following Yahya Jammeh's coup d'état in July 1994.
 Between 1989 and 1994, he served as the chairman of Banjul-based African Centre for Democracy and Human Rights Studies (ACDHRS).

 From December 1998 to July 2002, he served as a justice of the Supreme Court of the Gambia.
 He also carried out a judicial evaluation of the International Criminal Tribunal for Rwanda (ICTR) and the International Criminal Tribunal for the former Yugoslavia (ICTY).
 He worked for the Commonwealth of Nations as chair of their Governmental Working Group of Experts in Human Rights and as a Judge of the Commonwealth Arbitral Tribunal.
 In July 2002, he was suddenly removed from the Judiciary with no reason given but it was likely linked to an acclaimed but controversial Supreme Court ruling in the Ousman Sabally case.